Comprehensive Periodontal Disease Treatment in Fairhope, AL

-Periodontal disease, commonly known as gum disease, develops when plaque, a sticky film of bacteria, accumulates on the teeth and along the gumline.
-Over time, this plaque hardens into tartar, leading to inflammation of the gums (gingivitis) and, if left untreated, progressing to periodontitis, which affects the tissues and bone supporting the teeth.
-At Point Clear Dental Associates, we offer comprehensive treatment for periodontal disease:
+Periodontal disease, or gum disease, develops when plaque, a sticky film of bacteria, accumulates on the teeth and along the gumline.
+Over time, this plaque hardens into tartar, leading to gum inflammation (gingivitis).
+If untreated, it progresses to periodontitis, affecting the tissues and bone supporting the teeth.
+At Point Clear Dental Associates, we offer comprehensive treatments, including:

 Periodontal disease being cleaned